Hogan's Heroes: Setting

-The camp has 103 Allied prisoners of war (POWs) during the first season, but becomes larger by the end of the series.
+The camp has 103 Allied prisoners of war during the first season, but becomes larger by the end of the series.
+Few inmates have significant roles in the storylines other than the featured cast members.

-In Stalag 13 it is always a snowy winter.
+In Stalag 13, there are always patches of snow.
 Beyond recreating an extreme or adverse setting, this was to prevent problems with continuity and to allow the episodes to be shown in any order.
+Episodes with obvious non-winter settings, such as "D-Day at Stalag 13," either did not film any scene on the outdoor set or were careful not to show any "snow."